dvdsk/zcrab/readme.md

 it.
 The snapshot name does not matter!
 If you'd like to retain a particular snapshot (e.g. right before a risky upgrade), set its `at.rollc.at:snapkeep` property to a literal minus (`-`).

-As always, when in doubt, consider reading the source: it's mere 400ish lines of relatively clean Rust.

-## Tested on

-- Alpine 3.20
-- FreeBSD 14.0
-- NixOS 23.05
-- Ubuntu 22.04

 ## Safety